dfout/dfout/README.md

 Who does this software serve?
 What are their needs?
 How can we exceed their expectations?

-Those are the questions I ask myself in each project.

 From stylized museum sites to robust and clean data-driven software, I am a flexible developer and life-long learner that strives to meet needs and is open to contribute new ideas in any field.